Marcopal97/Continual_Learning_with_Semantic_Clustering/README.md

 # Continual_Learning_with_Semantic_Clustering
-Public repository for the master's thesis work on "Continual Learning on Neural Networks through Semantic Clustering: experimental evidence and results".
+Public repository for the master's thesis work on "Semantic Clustering Supporting Forward Transfer in Continual Learning".

 Credits for DER model:
 ```